veronicavaldez/Backend-Template-Training/README.md

 #### TypeName.js

 The files in the model folder look extremely similar to the definitions already established on TypeDefs.js, so this part is pretty straightforward.

-This defines the database schema using Mongoose (for MongoDB).
-It specifies how data is stored and managed in MongoDB.

-Example:

 ```
 const { model, Schema } = require('mongoose');